mainwp/mainwp/readme.txt

 * Added Tooltips on server information page
 * Added auto save login after successful test
 * Added Additional tweaks for less Backup timeouts
-* Added new option to enable more IO instead of memory aproach for Backups
+* Added new option to enable more IO instead of memory approach for Backups
 * Fixed Dropbox error when directory ends with space
 * Fixed "current running" that is stuck (not continuing backups)
 * Fixed deprecated theme calls